tomato1mule/edf/README.md

 ## Reproducibility
 For the reproducibility, we fixed all the seeds for the random number generators and used deterministic algorithms only.
-We also provide pickles of the tensor product layers as there is some nondeterminism (of order 1e-6) in the initialization of E3NN that cannot be controlled by simply setting the seeds.
+We also provide pickles of the tensor product layers as there is some numerical nondeterminism (of order 1e-6) in the initialization of E3NN that cannot be controlled by simply setting the seeds.

 Since our algorithm heavily relies on MCMC, very small errors may accumulate to result in huge differences.
 Unfortunately, there are small numerical differences across different platforms for some modules.